Andre601/Math-Expansion/README.md

 This is mostly useful for support and could increase the size of your server log files.

 ### Decimals
-Sets how many decimal points after the dot should be shown.
+Sets how many digits of the number should be shown by default.
+The option name may be a bit misleading and may get changed in the future.

-By default, are 3 decimals shown, which means that a number such as `123.4567` would become `123.457`.
+By default, are 3 digits shown, which means that a number such as `123.4567` would become `123`.
 The actual result also depends on what [rounding mode](#rounding) has been selected.

 If the number is lower than 0 will it default to 0.